 - Your employer may fail to file a report with the Workers’ Compensation Commission.

-- Your employer may deny that your injuries or illness is work-related.
+- Your employer may deny that your injury or illness is work-related.

 - The insurance carrier may deny your claim.

 Since your workers’ compensation coverage begins at your hiring, and there are no minimum hours worked to remain covered, these should not be the reasons for your denial.
-If you received a workers’ compensation benefits denial in Biloxi, contact the Morris Bart law firm at (228) 357-9621 today to discuss your denial with a member of our team.
+If you received a workers’ compensation benefits denial, our Biloxi workers’ compensation attorneys can review your case to determine the reason for your denial.

 For a free legal consultation with a Workers’ Compensation lawyer serving Biloxi, call 800-537-8185